 This article is part of a series on Discovering the Word of Wisdom.
 To view all the articles in this series, see Discovering the Word of Wisdom in Meridian Magazine.

-In the last article, I examined LDS Church history to reveal the parallels between (1) how the early Saints viewed the Word of Wisdom prohibitions before they were mandated, and (2) how the Saints today view the rest of counsel in D&C 89, which is likewise not mandated.
+In the last article, I examined the history of The Church of Jesus Christ of Latter-day Saints to reveal the parallels between (1) how the early Saints viewed the Word of Wisdom prohibitions before they were mandated, and (2) how the Saints today view the rest of counsel in D&C 89, which has never been mandated.
 It turns out it was not any easier for the early Saints to heed non-mandated counsel in D&C 89 than it is for us!